 - 3. Planning for teaching, learning and assessment activities for the lesson/s - Reading and discussion of the teaching and learning activities - Noting and addressing areas where tutors may require clarification - Noting opportunities for making links to the Basic School Curriculum - Noting opportunities for integrating: GESI responsiveness and ICT and 21st C skills - Reading, discussion, and identification of continuous assessment opportunities in the lesson.
-Each lesson should include at least two opportunities to use continuous assessment to support student teacher learning - Resources: - links to the existing PD Themes, for example, action research, questioning and
+Each lesson should include at least two opportunities to use continuous assessment to support student teacher learning - Resources: - o links to the existing PD Themes, for example, action research, questioning and to other external reference material: literature, on web, YouTube, physical resources, power point; how they should be used.
+Consideration needs to be given to local availability

-- 3.1 Ask tutors to refer to their respective course manuals in their subject groups to discuss the teaching and learning activities in lesson nine and how they could use them in the lesson delivery as well as assist student teachers in teaching the Basic School Curriculum. - 3.2 Ask tutors to read over the teaching and learning activities and identify possible areas they may need clarification. - 3.3 Lead tutors to discuss how to assist student teachers to be able to use some of these teaching and learning activities during their STS and in teaching the Basic School Curriculum. - 3.4 Lead tutors to examine the teaching and learning activities in lesson nine and explain how they integrate issues of GESI, ICT and the 21st Century Skills.
+- 3.1 Refer to your course manuals in your subject groups and discuss the teaching and learning activities in lesson nine and how you can use them in the lesson delivery as well as assist student teachers in teaching the Basic School Curriculum. - 3.2 In your subject areas, read over the teaching and learning activities provided in lesson nine of each of the courses and identify possible areas you may need clarification. - 3.3 Discuss how to assist student teachers to be able to use some of these teaching and learning activities during their STS and in teaching the Basic School Curriculum. - 3.4 Examine the teaching and learning activities in lesson nine and explain how you will integrate issues of GESI, ICT and the 21st Century Skills.